bk-industrial/website/content/angle-grinder.md

 - Wear safety glasses and hearing protection and a full face shield.
 - Use a mask or respirator for breathing protection whenever grinding that creates metal or wood dust.
 - Do not wear jewelry or clothing with ties or other loose dangly bits.
 Tie up long hair.
-- Wear the appropriate gloves to protect against sparks or wood debris.
+- Wear appropriate gloves - heavy leather for grinding metal or snug fitting gloves for other materials.
+Do not wear loose floppy gloves.
 - Wear long sleeves when grinding metal to protect against sparks or other flying debris.
 - When starting the grinder, hold it firmly with both hands to compensate for the rotational forces.
 - Never swing the grinder while it is on and always be aware of your surroundings and limbs when using it.
+- Never lay the grinder down on the disc.
+The back of the grinder has flats for this purpose.

 ## Assembly Information: